mate-h/exr-preview/README.md

 3. Run `pnpm compile` to build the extension
 4. Press F5 in VSCode to start debugging and test the extension

+Can be installed from the marketplace as well: https://marketplace.visualstudio.com/items?itemName=mate-h.exr-preview

 ## Usage

-1. Open an EXR file in VSCode
+1. Open an EXR or KTX file in VSCode
-2. The file will automatically open in the EXR Preview editor
+2. The file will automatically open in the EXR or KTX Preview editor
 3. The preview will be generated using OpenImageIO and displayed in VSCode

 ## Features

-- Automatic preview generation for EXR files
+- Automatic preview generation for EXR and KTX files
 - Clean and simple interface
 - Uses OpenImageIO for high-quality previews